JimMAllen/AlgorithmV2/README.md

 # AlgorithmV2
 Updated Algorithm for Time and Ties Project

+Jim: It might be good to include a brief summary at the very beginning e.g., "We use this algorithm to select the best intervention based on i) long term responses to the daily questionnaire and ii) extremely short term (ideally a couple of hours before performing PA) EMA data".
+Something like that will just help position it for someone who hasn't thought about this for a while.

 Specific changes from the <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/Algorithm%20Pilot.png">old algorithm</a> are summarized <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/changes_algorithm.md">here</a>.
 Following in this document is a complete summary of the new algorithm.